- Used Car Cases Can Be More Profitable Than You Think

 Why These Videos Are Helpful

 Are you new to auto fraud and want to gain a broad understanding of the major types of claims you can litigate?
 Are you interested in determining whether the cases that walk through your door are litigable with valid, collectable claims under fee-shifting statutes and attorneys’ fees?
+Want to identify the cases when revoking acceptance is an appropriate remedy for your clients?
 This webinar series will give you an overview of litigable cases dealing with used car cases, financing, repo deficiency, rebuilt wrecks, dealer and title fraud, and lemon vehicles.
 This webinar series is geared to beginner and intermediate auto fraud practitioners.

 What You Will Learn